 1. Policy and Submission of Manuscripts

 The Walailak Journal of Science and Technology (WJST), is a peer-reviewed journal covering all areas of science and technology, launched in 2004.
-It is published 12 Issues (Monthly) by the Institute of Research and Development of Walailak University.
+It is published 12 Issues (Monthly) by the College of Graduate Studies of Walailak University.
 The scope of the journal includes the following areas of research:

 Manuscripts should be written in English and be submitted either online at wjst.wu.ac.th.

 Once received, all papers will be subject to peer review by experts in the field.
-We encourage authors to submit the names of four referees suitable to review the work to aid in the peer review process.
+Every manuscript is assessed in a double-blinded review in which the author’s identity is not revealed to the reviewers.
+We encourage authors to submit the names of five referees suitable to review the work to aid in the peer review process.
 We aim to review all papers within 4-8 weeks and if accepted the paper will appear in the next available issue of the journal.

 2. Manuscript Preparation